Anavae

-Anavae (often abbreviated ae, Æ or æ) are an English-rock duo from London, England.
-The group consists of Rebecca Need-Menear and Jamie Finch.
-Following their self-released EP Into the Aether, the band signed with English indie label LAB Records in 2013, releasing a second EP entitled Dimensions soon after.
+Anavae (often abbreviated ae, Æ or æ) are an English rock duo from London consisting of Rebecca Need-Menear and Jamie Finch.
+Following their self-released EP Into the Aether, they signed with indie label LAB Records in 2013, releasing a second EP entitled Dimensions soon after.

 History

 Founding, early releases

 The band was created by Jamie Finch and lead vocalist Rebecca Need-Menear.
 Anavae soon after released four teaser tracks, including the first singles "World in a Bottle" and "Whatever The Case May Be."
 In May 2012 the band released a further three tracks, which came together and became their first EP Into the aether, which was released through Bandcamp for free download or 'name a price,' reaching over 10,000 downloads.
 Aerology, released on 7 May 2012, is a 6-track remix EP featuring remixes of their material by other artists.

 On 19 August 2012, Anavae were featured in Kerrang!, their first major magazine appearance, along with a small feature in Rocksound earlier in the month.
 Other features and appearances include Scuzz, Kerrang TV, Alex Bakerman's Kerrang rock show, Redbull, Music Week, AbsolutePunk.net, Property Of Zack, Ourzone, FRONT Magazine, Alternative Press, Bryan Stars, Big Cheese Magazine, Spotify features and VidZone for PS3.